Transport (uTLS, REALITY)

 keyFile: string

-Path to the key file generated by OpenSSL, with the suffix .key.
-Password-protected key files are not currently supported.
+Key file path.
+If generated using OpenSSL, extension is .key.
+Password-protected key files are not supported currently.

 key: [ string ]